cldeluna/pyats_intro/README.md

 The genie CLI has a handy interactive script that will walk you through creating your first testbed file without having to dig into the syntax of the file.
 (Note: You will need to pip install some Python Excel modules to run this but luckily it will tell you what you need if you don't already have them installed).

-The **genie create testbed** command will walk you through some questions and then generate a properly formatted testbed file.
+The **genie create testbed interactive**  command will walk you through some questions and then generate a properly formatted testbed file.
 The command below will generate that file as *my_testbed.yml* in the local directory.
 You can provide a different path or subdirectory if you want to.
 In production, I generally put testbed files in a subdirectory.

 ```
-# Prior to pyATS version 20.2.1
+# Prior to pyATS version 20.4.1
 genie create testbed --output my_testbed.yml

-# pyATS version 20.2.1 or later to create a testbed file interactively
+# pyATS version 20.4.1 or later to create a testbed file interactively
 genie create testbed interactive --output my_testbed.yml
 ```

 You can run it with the *--encode-password* option to encode your passwords but there are better ways to do that once you move into production.

 Tip: make sure your <name> matches your device hostname exactly!

+As of pyATS version 20.4.1, you can also generate testbed files from a file, an ansible hosts file, or netbox!

 I found the [Testbed Topology Schema](https://pubhub.devnetcloud.com/media/pyats/docs/topology/schema.html) very helpful when trying to generate testbed files.